Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

-To recap, what are ACH return codes?
-In short, ACH return codes represent the reason why an electronic Automated Clearing House payment could not be completed.
-Knowing what each code represents can help determine what the next steps should be to keep payments flowing smoothly or refunds being completed.
-Typically, ACH transactions are a convenience and allow for faster, easier transfers of funds.
-Codes are part of this quick way to conduct transactions.
+ACH return codes express the reason why an electronic Automated Clearing House payment could not be completed.
+Knowing what each code represents can help determine what the next steps should be to keep payments flowing smoothly or get refunds completed.

 FAQ